 Let’s see how it works:

-These warning messages will come through an application so we take “Application.DisplayAlerts = False”.
-This means any sort of display alert will not pop out once this line is included in the code.
-But it also important to include a line of “Application.DisplayAlerts = True” as this helps when something important display alert to pop out.
+These warning messages will come through an application, so we take “Application.DisplayAlerts = False.”
+This means any display alert will not pop out once this line is included in the code.
+But it also important to include a line of “Application.DisplayAlerts = True” as this helps when something important displays alert to pop out.

-Now try to make changes and close the workbook, we can observe that none of the display alerts will pop out but changes will get saved.
-This operation will help us in order to save our work though we unexpectedly close the workbook without saving it.
+Now try to make changes and close the workbook, we can observe that none of the display alerts will pop out, but changes will get saved.
+This operation will help us to save our work though we unexpectedly close the workbook without saving it.